Renowow/cse15l-lab-reports/lab-report-1-week- 2.md

 6. on your computer put:`$ scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys`

+7. Type in your passwords agian

-7. Now you should be able to ssh or scp from this client to the server without entering your password
+8. Now you should be able to ssh or scp from this client to the server without entering your password
 ![SSH key](lab1.5.png)